JasonCorns-Avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 </body>
 ```

->>> Careful with this commentary; "started over-engineering everything in sight" is unexpectedly aggressive.

 Now I know this doesn't address the hard problem of application state management and having the UI reliably reflect that state.
 That's what React, and others, have solved.
 The front-end community seems to have been unable to take a balanced approach to adopting these new technologies and just started over-engineering everything in sight.
 It's very pervasive in the React community in particular.
 I'll go out on a limb and say that if you use React you no doubt have an over-engineered app, or at least in part.
 When I see things like this I just wonder, 'what the heck are all the React devs doing to themselves', (these are real React components, there are 100's of examples out there like this):
 ```html
 <DisplayText size="extraLarge" element="h4">Good evening, Dominic.</DisplayText>